 What fees can I expect?

-A foreign currency account can come with monthly, maintenance and transaction fees that can quickly eat into your balance.
+A borderless account can come with monthly, maintenance and transaction fees that can quickly eat into your balance.
 Shop around for a bank and account that minimizes such charges as:

 - Deposit or withdrawal fees.
 Many banks offer unlimited deposits or allow a set number of fee-free withdrawals monthly.